A numerical approach to particle creation in accelerating toy models: Numerical results

-For both dynamical scenarios we obtain $\alpha$ and $\beta$ coefficient spectra that are completely different from the static background.
-First, the $\alpha$ coefficients reveal new positive frequency modes, rather than showing a single peak near the initial frequency.
-Secondly, we obtain non-trivial $\beta$ coefficients for both scenarios, on the same order of magnitude as the $\alpha$ coefficients.
-This is enough to conclude particle creation is taking place.
-Between both scenarios the spectra are obviously different, though the main conclusion remains the same.
+For both dynamical scenarios—the pulsating and shaking potentials—we obtain $\alpha_{\omega\omega'}$ and $\beta_{\omega\omega'}$ spectra that differ markedly from the static potential case.
+The $\alpha_{\omega\omega'}$ spectra reveal multiple positive-frequency modes instead of a single peak around the initial frequency signal, while the $\beta_{\omega\omega'}$ spectra show non-negligible amplitudes of comparable magnitude.
+These results consistently confirm that particle creation occurs in both dynamical configurations, even though the detailed spectral features differ between them.